Codecademy/docs/content/git/concepts/remote/remote.md

   - 'learn-the-command-line'
 ---

 Git **remotes** are copies of repositories that are not stored locally.
-Working with a remote often involves two copies or references: the forked repository and the base or home repository.
+Working with a remote often involves two copies or references:

+1. The forked repository
+2. The base or home repository

 By convention these are named the `origin` remote which refers to the default, forked repo.
 And the `upstream` remote, which refers to the remote repo that is being tracked for changes and contributions.

 ## Syntax